What is the Computer Misuse Act of 1990?

 Unauthorized modification in the Computer Misuse Act means that a person cannot delete, change or corrupt data.
 Again, if someone puts a virus on someone else’s system, he would be breaking the law.
 Committing unauthorized access is generally only considered an offense punishable by a fine.
 Intentional access and unauthorized modification are considered more serious and can be punished with heavy fines and/or jail time.

-See also What are output devices?
+See also What are Management Information Systems?

 Sending a virus to a person’s computer would be considered a violation of the Computer Misuse Act of 1990.